unchase/Unchase.Swashbuckle.AspNetCore.Extensions/README.md

             // remove Paths and Components from OpenApi documentation for specific controller action without accepted roles openApiDoc.RemovePathsAndComponentsWithoutAcceptedRolesFor<SomeController>(controller => nameof(controller.SomeAction), new List<string> {"AcceptedRole"});

             // remove Paths and Components from OpenApi documentation for all controller actions without accepted roles openApiDoc.RemovePathsAndComponentsWithoutAcceptedRolesForController<AnotherController>(new List<string> {"AcceptedRole"});

+            // or you can get accepted roles by httpRequest like this:
+            //openApiDoc.RemovePathsAndComponentsWithoutAcceptedRolesForController<AnotherController>(GetAcceptedRolesByRemoteIp(httpRequest.HttpContext.Connection.RemoteIpAddress));
         });
     });